Laura Levy, BA (Hons) Law, MA, MBACP

 I offer both short and longer term therapy depending on your circumstances.
 At the start, it is sometimes difficult to know exactly what you need from counselling or exactly how many sessions you require.
 An initial assessment session is an opportunity to meet each other and for you to ask questions about me and counselling in general.
 It is also an opportunity for me to understand what you need help with and learn a little about your past experience.

 I adopt an integrative, relational approach to my work which means I draw on different counselling theories when helping you but prioritise the development of a trusting therapeutic relationship within which you can explore and talk about your feelings and all aspects of your life.
 Often, this involves looking at difficulties in the past as well as the present, which can lead to greater understanding as to how problems have developed and increased self-awareness.
 With greater awareness, you may be able to manage problems more easily or find ways of changing patterns of behaviour.

 How to find me

 I am based in the Wimbledon area, equidistant from Wimbledon and Putney stations using the 93 bus route and also accessible from Southfields.
 There is parking available at my Wimbledon room.

 In the City, my room in Tokenhouse Yard is a few minutes walk from Bank tube station.

 Training, qualifications & experience

-I have a Masters degree in Integrative Counselling and Psychotherapy from Roehampton University and I am a registered member of the BACP.
-I adhere to the BACP's Ethical Framework for the Counselling Professions 2016.
+I have a Masters degree in Integrative Counselling and Psychotherapy from the University of Roehampton's Psychology Department and I am currently a visiting clinical supervisor on this Masters course.
+I am a registered member of the BACP and adhere to the BACP's Ethical Framework for the Counselling Professions 2018.

 Areas of counselling I deal with